altMITgcm/MITgcm/doc/getting_started/getting_started.rst

 Information is also provided
 here on how to customize the code when you are ready to try implementing the configuration you have in mind.
-The code and algorithm are described more fully in chapters \ref{chap:discretization} through
+The code and algorithm are described more fully in :numref:`discret_algorithm` through
 \ref{chap:sarch}.

 .. _whereToFindInfo: